ETS-Android4/OrbitalLeVoyage/README.md

       * Select start and end time with timepicker dialog
       * Write new ItineraryItem to database
    * On click for events added through Accommodation, Attraction and Food features: check type and navigate to corresponding detail fragment
+   * On long click, users will open edit itinerary dialog
+      * Choose new date with DatePickerDialog
+      * Choose new timing with TimePickerDialog
+      * Update button for users to save changes
+      * Delete button for users to delete event from itinerary
 * Search screen (AccommodationFragment, AttractionFragment and FoodFragment are subclasses of SearchFragment)
    * SearchView for users to key in query location
    * Make API call with Volley library